sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 - **Execution model**
   The overall pipeline of template extraction, scope evaluation, DOM reconstruction, and rendering.

-### A.8 Vocabulary specific to the Nablla type model
+### A.8 Vocabulary specific to the Sercrod type model

 - **Attribute-first**
   The principle that state is represented primarily by attributes and the DOM, without additional parallel state trees.